 However, when you start buying goods from multiple sites, you hit a problem: shipping costs.

-But what if there was a way to buy from several different stores and have them all shipped to the same address, at the same time, together?
+So, how can you buy from several sites and have them all shipped to the same address at the same time?

 Say hello to package consolidation.

 Package consolidation involves packing several small items into one larger parcel.
 So, instead of separate shipments, your goods are shipped as one.

 By consolidating your parcels, you reduce the cost of shipping.

 Because it’s cheaper to send one large item than several small items with most couriers, regardless of the overall weight of the items.